Last Updated July 29th, 2022. Rules subject to change

 instances the Judge will present the winning Bey back to its Blader, then the opposing Beyback to their Blader.

 ?
-In the case of a Draw, both Bladers must keep their selection, and disassembly for mode changes will not be permitted.
+In the case of a Draw, both Bladers must keep their mode selection; any disassembly for mode changes will not be permitted.

 Launch Procedure